Veloc1tyE/Drift/README.md

 # Drift
 Deep Reinforcement Learning for Fusion Control.
-This is an implementation of the World-Models approach to control, and is built on top of the BOUT++ open source fusion simulation library.
+This is an implementation of the World-Models approach to control, and is built on top of the BOUT++ open-source plasma-simulation framework.

 The aim is to demonstrate the ability of reinforcement learning algorithms to predict and control disruptions in fusion reactors.